Floaters. What are They?1

 • A dark shadow in your peripheral vision

 The main concern with any of the above symptoms is whether or not you have had a some form of retinal tear, break or detachment.
 It is important to act fast where the retina is concerned as there are procedures that can help repair the retina.
 In some cases, vision that is already lost, may not be regained.

 • Inflammation at the back of the eye

-- Vitreous detachment (more common in those aged 50+ and flashing lights are often also experienced in conjunction with floaters)
+• Vitreous detachment (more common in those aged 50+ and flashing lights are often also experienced in conjunction with)

 • Bleeding inside the eye

 • Eye surgeries or medications

-Depending on the extent of floaters you see and the cause, there are a few different treatment methods that can be very effective in reducing or ridding you of eye floaters.
+Depending on the amount of you see and the cause, there are a few different treatment methods that can be very effective in reducing or ridding you of eye floaters.
 Always consult your doctor or Ophthalmologist for recommendation and more details:

 • Vitrectomy – An Ophthalmologist removes the vitreous (the jelly like liquid inside of the eye) via a small incision in the eye and replaces it with a solution to help maintain the structure and shape of your eye.
 Although some floaters may remain and there is a possibility of new floaters developing, patients report a large improvement in decrease of eye floaters and generally improved vision.

 • Laser – A special laser is sometimes used to break up the floaters inside of the eye, decreasing the size of them and allowing them to be less noticeable.
 Laser therapy isn’t as frequently used due to the possible risk of damage to the retina.